abdulnine7/Leetcode-Blind-75/README.md

 ___

 ### [49.
 Group Anagrams](https://leetcode.com/problems/group-anagrams/) <sup style="color:#FFB801">Medium</sup>
-Given an array of strings strs, group the anagrams together.
+Given an array of strings `strs`, group the anagrams together.
 You can return the answer in any order.

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.